-GIORGIO FERRARIS, (Milan 1946-2020) president and founding member of the association, studied guitar at the Conservatory of Milan and lute at the Conservatory of Verona, and currently collaborates with several early music ensembles.
-He has performed in baroque operas with the orchestra of Teatro La Scala and with the RA1 Orchestra of Milan.
-He teaches at the Scuola Civica Musicale and the Civica Scuola di Liuteria in Milan.
-Under the auspices of the Accademia Carrara of Bergamo he made a study of the musicological and organological aspects of the works of Evaristo Baschenis (1617-1667).
+GIORGIO FERRARIS, (Milan 1946-2020) president and founding member of the association, stud-ied guitar at the Conservatory of Milan and lute at the Conservatory of Ve-rona, and collaborated with several early music ensembles.
+He has per-formed in baroque operas with the orchestra of Teatro La Scala and with the RA1 Orchestra of Milan.
+He taught at the Scuola Civica Musicale and the Civica Scuola di Liuteria in Milan.
+Under the auspices of the Accademia Carrara of Bergamo he made a study of the musicological and organologi-cal aspects of the instrument still life paintings of Evaristo Baschenis (1617-1667).
 His figure was a fundamental and constant reference for his students and the musicians who collaborated with him, with whom he generously shared his culture and his musical experience.

 Copyright © 2012 Webmaster Associazione Culturale Ensemble Baschenis